Tagirijus/plainvoice/DEVELOPMENT.md

 ### Script

 This class will be instantiated with a string, which holds Python code.
-It then can execute this Python string and get a DataModel as argument to be passed on to the script.
+It then can execute this Python string and get a DataModel objects as arguments (data and user) to be passed on to the script.
+Internally in the Python script it is possible to access the following variables:

+- client: The client which might be linked to the Document.
+- config: The config of the plainvoice program.
+- data: The DataModel or Document to render.
+- doc_repo: The DocumentRepository, in case in the script it is needed to fetch more document objects.
+- user: The user which is chosen for the session.

 ### ScriptRepository